The Scroll and Seals – Revelation 6

 Seals One and Two (6:1–4)

 In Rev. 5 we saw an account of Jesus’ coronation as Lord of the universe (cf. Dan.
 7:13–14; Matt.
 28:18).
-Having been qualified and able to receive and to carry out God’s plan for all things, Jesus—the Lion and slain Lamb—began to open the seals on the scroll.
+Having been qualified and able to receive and to carry out God’s plan for all things, Jesus—the mighty Lion and slain Lamb—began to open the seals on the scroll.
 In his vision, John is invited to “come and see” (Rev. 6:1) as this happens, which is a repeated refrain in this passage.
 The seals symbolize events or patterns in history, over which God sovereignly presides, and specifically communicate divine judgment.
 In this vision the first four seals are related to four horses.
 These horses were first described at Zech.
 1:8–11; 6:1–8.
 In Scripture, horses communicate strength, power, and conquest (cf. Job 39:19–25).
 The first horse John sees is white, and its rider is Christ Himself.
 This is Jesus who said He “did not come to bring peace but a sword” (Matt.
 10:34) and is described in more detail at Rev. 19:11–16.

 The second seal that is broken by the Lamb reveals “another horse, bright red.
 Its rider was permitted to take peace from the earth, so that people should slay one another, and he was given a great sword” (Rev. 6:4).
 Bear in mind that this horse and rider do not represent a single event, but a pattern of events throughout all of history.
 It is clear that this horse brings conflict, persecution, and perhaps warfare.
 What is not clear are the recipients or targets of this conflict.
 While it likely speaks of general conflict upon the earth, contextually, the specific idea here may be religious persecution.
 This idea better fits with Jesus’ previously cited self-description at Matt.
 10:34–36.
-Note that whenever Christ appears and conquers, there is persecution of His followers.
+Note that whenever Christ and His Kingdom appears, there is persecution of His followers.
 Note, as well, that the fifth seal (cf. Rev. 6:9–11) describes believers who had been killed for their faith.

 Seals Three and Four (6:5–8)

 John sees that the third seal reveals a black horse and rider who is transporting scales.
 The message of this rider communicates economic scarcity or persecution, as a days’ wages are needed to provide a days’ rations.
 As with the second seal, this symbolizes general economic hardship in the fallen world, but more specifically it may communicate financial persecution of believers.
 This would be in accord with the contextual experience of many of John’s original readers.
 The breaking of the fourth seal revealed a pale or ashen (literally “greenish”) colored horse and rider, who was Death itself.
 This rider was given authority by the Lamb to kill a quarter of the earth’s population by sword, famine, and natural means.
 This harkens back to Ezek.
-14:21, “For thus says the Lord God: How much more when I send upon Jerusalem my four disastrous acts of judgment, sword, famine, wild beasts, and pestilence, to cut off from it man and beast!”
+14:21, “For thus says the Lord God: How much more when I send upon Jerusalem my four disastrous acts of judgment: sword, famine, wild beasts, and pestilence, to cut off from it man and beast!”